aliuygur/wait-for/README.md

 # tcp-wait

 Go package to test and wait on the availability of a TCP host and port.
-This is mainly used in some containers as a pre stat script to wait for ports to be open or die if they don't.
-It has come in handy for other tasks as well like watching ports while you are opening and closing.
+This is mainly used as a pre start script for containers which depend on other services before starting.
+You can run this first with a defined interval and die if the host:port does not become available.

-Feel free to contribute as I will allow most merges as long as they don't drasticly break the usage.
+Feel free to contribute, as I will allow most merges as long as they don't drastically break the usage.

 ## Running